Arnold Palmer is a Golfer – And a Drink!

 The drink is also sometimes called a Half & Half, as the ratio is half of each beverage, but whatever you call it, the sweet and tangy flavors are incredibly thirst quenching.

-Strong brewed black tea is low FODMAP (in 180 ml amounts) and lemonade, a combination of lemon juice and pure cane sugar is as well.
-And strawberries, well, they have no detectable FODMAPs!
-So as I was working on our Strawberry Lemonade I thought, why not combine the strawberry lemon base with brewed iced back tea!
+Strong brewed black tea is low FODMAP (in 243 ml amounts) and lemonade, a combination of lemon juice and pure cane sugar, is as well.
+And strawberries, well, in various lab tests by Monash University, they showed no detectable FODMAPs at all.
+(If this is contrary to what you have heard, read our article, Explore an Ingredient: Strawberries).
+So, as I was working on a Strawberry Lemonade, I thought, why not combine the strawberry-lemon base with brewed iced black tea!

 That’s what this recipe is – our Strawberry Arnold Palmer.